 How will each school’s jack-o’-lanterns be transported downtown on Sunday?

 Stay tuned….
-SAU29 is developing this plan.
+The plan will be announced right before the fest.
 For 24 years, the schools, PTAs and families found innovative ways to transport the orange art and we thank everyone who helps in advance.

 Should each jack-o’-lantern have a candle?

 Yes!
 Please try to include a candle that will burn for at least two hours.
 A three-hour votive is ideal.
 Let it Shine has some spare candles but not enough for all the pumpkins.
 Thank you for including your own candle!